 Are you brainstorming ways to maximize generated revenue in the first 90 days?
 We’ve helped dozens of top SaaS startups grow from GTM strategy to 9-figure acquisitions.
+Be very careful when evaluating results-based campaigns, as pay-on-results SEO can be extremely detrimental to the longevity of your marketing strategies.
 Here’s what we’ve learned along the way and how you can generate significant revenue in your first 90 days in the marketplace:

 Position Yourself Where There’s True Market Demand

 The number one reason why most SaaS companies fail to generate revenue in the first 90 days – and fail completely?
 No market need!
 Can you imagine spending three to four years building your startup, regardless of funding levels, and realize at the end there was no market demand for your solution?
 Even startups that are heavily backed by VC’s fold due to lack of market demand.

 Harvard Business Review says:

 “A forecast of total-market demand won’t guarantee a successful strategy.
 But without it, decisions on investment, marketing support, and other resource allocations will be based on hidden, unconscious assumptions about industry wide requirements, and they’ll often be wrong.
 By gauging total-market demand explicitly, you have a better chance of controlling your company’s destiny.”